FreeCAD/FreeCAD-documentation/wiki/Drawing_Landscape_A3.md

 # Drawing Landscape A3
 ---
-- GuiCommand:   Name: Drawing Landscape A3   Workbenches: [[Drawing Workbench   Drawing]], Complete|MenuLocation: Drawing - Insert new drawing - A3 Landscape   Shortcut: none---
+- GuiCommand:   Name: Drawing Landscape A3   Workbenches: Drawing Workbench   Drawing, Complete|MenuLocation: Drawing -> Insert new drawing -> A3 Landscape   Shortcut: none---

 This tool creates a new drawing sheet from already installed templates.
 Currently, even though the menu and the toolbar allow for A0 to A4 landscape formats, only an A3 Landscape template is available.